linjiyuan90/Notes/ML/Terms.md

   * To sample from a Dirichlet Distribution, Dir(α1 , . . . , αk), one fast way
     is to draw K independent samples y1, ... yk from gamma distributions, each with density: Gamma(αi) = yi^(αi-1)e^-yi/Γ(αi), then set ai = yi/∑y
+  * for symmetric Dirichlet Dist, increasing alpha increases the precision (decrease the variance) of the distribution.
+The mean of each dimention becomes 1/K,  the larger the alpha, the **narrow** the distribution centered at (1/K, ...
+1/K).
+Samples will be more even and less variant.
+If **alpha_k < 1** for all k, we get **"spikes"** at the corner of the simplex, but the mean is still 1/K. That means samples are very variant, and most dimensions are zero.
+  * asymmetric dirichlet, the mean is alpha_k/alpha_0, and the larger the alpha_0, the more stable.

 # sth
 * when the prior and the posterior have the same form, we say that the prior is a **conjugate prior** for the corresponding likelihood